 Tip: Greek estate agents can charge anything between 2 and 10% commission.
 If you buy privately you can avoid this fee!
 Check out the facebook group ‘Kefalonia property buy direct‘.
 You will find a slection of properties all directly advertised by owners!

 If you have enjoyed your stay on Kefalonia and fallen in love with the Fiscardo area, you may well be considering the idea of investing in property on the island.

 A common question visitors ask is “Is it easy is to buy property in Greece?”
 The answer is yes.
 If you are an EEC citizen, the process is straightforward enough, not entirely dissimilar to the system you are used to at home and as easy as purchasing any other overseas property.
-British citizens may find some changes in the process after October 2019, if the UK continues with it’s self policy of self harm and finally leaves the EU.
-Exactly how things will change will not be clear until the dust has settled!
+British citizens may find some changes in the process now that the UK has left the European Union.
+Exactly how things have changed will not be clear until the dust has settled!
 However, it was possible for British Citizens to purchase property in Greece before the UK became a full member of the EU so we hope this will still be the case after a Brexit.

 Driving around, you will see so many beautiful old houses, often in sad states of disrepair.
 Although it would seem logical to assume that these properties are just waiting to be purchased and renovated, this is rarely the case.
 Greek inheritance laws are complex and as a result, it is not unusual to find properties jointly owned by several different people.
 Unless they all wish to sell, purchasing under these circumstances would be very difficult indeed.